 Even if you master all the weapons already mentioned, you will not become Financially Independent in one day!
 Patience is an important weapon.
 But this not an easy one for some people.

 For most people, reaching Financial Independence will take anywhere from five to fifteen years.
 It is crucial to be patient during your journey.

 All along the way, you need to be careful to continue to improve your usage of all the other weapons.
 And do not get distracted out of your path!

 One way to make it easier to wait until the end of the journey is to have small goals along the way.
 If your only goal is to become financially free in five years, the first years will be challenging to keep motivated.
 You can make it your goal to achieve an FI ratio of 10% in the first year, for instance.
 Or reduce your expenses by 10% in the two first years.
 By having small goals and fighting to reach them, it will be easier to wait for the primary goal!

 Use Positive Attitude as a shield

 Another thing you will need in your journey is a positive attitude.
 You should use this as a shield!
 Indeed, you will likely encounter many criticisms once people become aware of what you are trying to achieve.
 You need to shield yourself from this.

-Moreover, there will also be the people that will tell you that early retirement is bad for the economy and hence other people dependent on this economy.
-Some people are saying that this will cause a lack in the workforce.
-They are also afraid of the lack of talents in some companies.
+Moreover, there will also be the people that will tell you that early retirement is bad for the economy, and hence, other people dependent on this economy.
+Some people are saying that this will cause a lack of workforce.
+They are also afraid of the lack of talent in some companies.

 I do not share any of these beliefs.
 However, we should be prepared to hear them and accept them.
 We should keep a positive attitude against these negative comments.